finn-no/tech.finn.no/_posts/2016-01-20-why-try-java-8-functional-programming.markdown

 For this reason, FINN.no's open source  [lambda-companion](https://github.com/finn-no/lambda-companion) project introduces a useful structure for using lambdas in a world with checked Exceptions : Try.

 A Try represents a computation which might fail, and is always represented as a Success or a Failure (but never both).
-The concept borrows from Scala's Try, and shares several properties to other monadic functional structures :
+The concept borrows from [Scala's Try](http://www.scala-lang.org/api/current/index.html#scala.util.Try), and shares several properties to other monadic functional structures :
 - Future (completable success or failure)
 - Optional (present or empty value)
 - Either (one of two values)

-FINN.no's Try is right-biased, meaning that one can map and flatMap on a Try without providing behaviour for when the Try is a Failure; the computation will simply only take place if it is a Success.
+FINN.no's Try is right-biased, meaning that one can map and flatMap on a Try without having to add specific logic to handle a Try being a Failure; the computation will simply only take place if it is a Success.

 Using a Try we could refactor our riskyTask-example: